weronkagolonka/volatune/README.md

 # volatune

-This is a new Flutter project featuring an app for sharing the music stream with others.
+This is a new Kotlin project featuring an app for sharing the music stream with others.

 ## Goals